 - bone marrow plasma cell infiltration <5% of all nucleated cells

 - absence of osteolytic bone lesions or other tissue involvement (i.e. no evidence of myeloma)

-- absence of anaemia, hypercalcemia or renal impairment (usually attributable to myeloma)
+- absence of anemia, hypercalcemia or renal impairment (usually attributable to myeloma)

 - low or absent serum/urine monoclonal protein